 The Company leases office space under operating leases principally in Bermuda, the U.K. and the U.S. These leases expire at various dates through 2032.
 The Company renews and enters into new leases in the ordinary course of business, as required.
-Included in other assets and other liabilities at December 31, 2022 is a right- to-use asset of \$33,404 and a lease liability of \$39,155 associated with the Company's operating leases.
-Operating lease expenses with respect to these leases for the years ended December 31, 2022 and 2021 was \$6,466 and \$6,000, respectively.
-The operating lease expenses were recorded in general and administrative expenses.
+Included in other assets and other liabilities at December 31, 2022 is a right-to-use asset of \$33,404 and a lease liability of \$39,155 associated with the Company's operating leases.
+Operating lease expenses with respect to these leases for the year ended December 31, 2022 of \$6,466 (2021: \$6,000) was recorded in general and administrative expenses.